-McCann homers, drives in four as Mets beat Diamondbacks
+Lindor scores winning run in 9th, Mets beat D-backs 7-6

 Miguel Castro (2-1) got the win with two scoreless innings, and Edwin Díaz recorded his 10th save after blowing his first opportunity of the season Tuesday.

-The Mets had 16 hits, one short of tying a season high.
-New York’s second through fifth hitters — Lindor, McCann, Alonso, Kevin Pillar and Dominic Smith — were a combined 13 of 24 with six RBIs.

-Lindor had just his second three-hit game of the season.
-He lifted his batting average to .209, his highest mark since April 27.

 Arizona starter Madison Bumgarner lasted just two innings, his shortest outing since Aug.
 9, 2020.
-He allowed five earned runs on eight hits and his ERA climbed to 5.73.
+He allowed five earned runs on eight hits, and his ERA climbed to 5.73.
+Manager Torey Lovullo said Bumgarner was experiencing discomfort in his left shoulder and would get an MRI.

+Lovullo said he noticed Bumgarner was in some pain in the second inning and, “Once we discovered that discomfort, it was a no-brainer to get him out of the game.”

+Bumgarner said he first started feeling the discomfort two to three weeks ago but didn’t tell the Diamondbacks because he thought his shoulder would start feeling better.

 The Mets had six consecutive hits off Bumgarner in the first inning.
 Jonathan Villar and Lindor led off the game with back-to-back singles and McCann followed with a three-run homer to left field.
 A double-play groundout by Brandon Drury gave New York a 4-0 lead.